grimesmea/frontend-nanodegree-arcade-game/README.md

 The game can be played online at http://grimesmea.github.io/frontend-nanodegree-arcade-game and source code can be found at https://github.com/grimesmea/frontend-nanodegree-arcade-game.
-This code can be downloaded and the played by opening index.html in your web browser.
+This code can be downloaded and then played by opening index.html in your web browser.

 The Story